blushingpenguin/DotNetMongoMigrations/README.markdown

 Port
 --
 This code is based on the original implementation located at https://github.com/phoenixwebgroup/DotNetMongoMigrations.
-It has been ported to .NET standard to allow use from both .NET core and the .NET framework, the automatic backup facility has been added, the code has been updated to the latest mongo driver and tests have been created.
+It has been ported to .NET standard to allow use from both .NET core and the .NET framework, the automatic backup facility has been added, the code has been updated to the latest mongo driver, tests have been created and the migration version number format has been changed to timestamps (from serial numbers).